How We Slowly Lose Touch With Ourselves Without Realising It

 The return doesn’t happen all at once.

-Not because life becomes perfect, but because they’re no longer living it from constant tension or self-abandonment.
+Not because life suddenly becomes perfect, but because you’re no longer navigating it from constant tension or self-abandonment.

 Comments